What to do with Hard-Boiled Eggs

-Easter is almost here which means you will be hard boiling eggs to decorate for Easter baskets.
-If you have any leftover eggs and want to do something creative with them, try one of these recipes that feature hard cooked eggs.
+If you have hard boiled eggs on hand and want to do something creative with them, try one of these recipes.

 First, the basics.

 Place eggs in a large saucepan.
 Add cold water to cover eggs by 1 inch.
 Place over high heat and bring to a boil.
 Remove pan from burner, cover, and let sit for 10 minutes.

 Drain and serve warm.
 Or cool under cold running water and then refrigerate.
 Hard-boiled eggs will keep for 1 week.

 Tip: super fresh eggs are harder to peel than eggs that are a week old.

 Eggs in Mustard Sauce – A German specialty

 3 tablespoons butter